ejennings95/Bank/README.md

 ### Requirements

-* You should be able to interact with your code via a REPL like IRB or the JavaScript console.
-(You don't need to implement a command line interface that takes input from STDIN.)
+* You should be able to interact with your code via a REPL like IRB (You don't need to implement a command line interface that takes input from STDIN).
 * Deposits, withdrawal.
 * Account statement (date, amount, balance) printing.
 * Data can be kept in memory (it doesn't need to be stored to a database or anything).